Appendix D — Dataset Descriptions

 num_major_vessels 0.7 0.9 0.0 0.0 3.0

-A very simple data set with a count target variable available for an exercise in the GLM chapter.
-Also good if you want to try your hand at zero-inflated models.
+This is a very simple data set with a count target variable.
+It’s also good if you want to try your hand at zero-inflated models.
 The background is that state wildlife biologists want to model how many fish are being caught by fishermen at a state park.

 • nofish: We’ve never seen this explained.
 Originally 0 and 1, 0 is equivalent to livebait == ‘yes’, so it may be whether the primary motivation of the camping trip is for fishing or not.